Elfsight Birthday Sale

 Failing to meet ADA compliance can result in costly lawsuits and legal penalties.
 U.S. courts increasingly recognize websites as places of public accommodation under the ADA, making accessibility a legal requirement.

 Now that you understand the compelling reasons for ensuring ADA compliance, it’s time to shift focus from why to how.
-In the following section, we’ll explore the practical steps you can take to make your website accessible to everyone, regardless of ability.
+Let’s walk through a simple way to add a compliance assistant to your website using Elfsight’s accessibility solution.

 Make Your Website ADA Compliant: Full Guide